joffy69-2/band-milestone/README.md

 Features
 > In this section, you should go over the different parts of your project, and describe each in a sentence or so.#

-Maybe use carousels on mobile for gallery/history/gigs/shop Maybe they could be taking bookings

 Existing Features
 ==
 Five features/sections and a landing page/image